-\--Generally, the 3 approaches to value are required when all are necessary to produce credible assignment results.
-Appraisal development may however be limited in nature as established in the scope of work.
+Generally, the 3 approaches to value are required when all are necessary to produce credible assignment results.
+Appraisal development may, however, be limited in nature as established in the scope of work.
 An appraisal that has been limited in scope might result in an exclusion of 1 or more of the approaches to value, if deemed unnecessary or not representative.
 An example of this might be the exclusion of the cost approach to value when appraising cropland where there are no improvements or when the improvements are functionally obsolete and have no remaining contributory value.

-The appraisal report may be either a self-contained or summary format.
-The self-contained report contains all of the information significant to the property.
-A summary report contains the same information as a self-contained report, but it is presented in less detail, with detailed supportive information maintained within the appraisers work file.
-Restricted reports are normally only for internal use, may be simply a letter of value, have limited information, and are not acceptable for guarantee requests.--\
+The appraisal report must be a USPAP compliant appraisal report.
+Restricted reports, as defined in USPAP, are normally only for internal use, may be simply a letter of value, have limited information, and are not acceptable for guarantee requests.--